Ideal-theoretic Explanation of Capacity-achieving Decoding: List-decoding of Linear Operator Codes (Proof of )

 Since $\enc(f)(a) = \calL(f)(a) = \vc_a$, we get that

 Here, we abuse notation and also use $h_{G_i, a}$ to denote the matrix associated to the linear transformation given by $h_{G_i, a}$.
-Now, from the constraints on the polynomial $Q$ in \cref{lem:general}, we know that the right hand side of the above equation is zero for all $a \in A$.
+Now, from the constraints on the polynomial $Q$ in \cref{lem:interpolation}, we know that the right-hand side of the above equation is zero for all $a \in A$.
 Thus, $\calT(R)(a)$ is zero, whenever $\enc(f)(a) = \vc_{a}$ for an $a \in A$.